djotaku/adventofcode/2015/Day_16/README.md

 ### Ruby
 - Although I'm sure I did this in a horribly inefficient way (the fact that I'm repeating over and over would seem to indicate this), I learned about Hash#keep_if - very neat!
 ### Perl
+- Mostly applied the lessons I learned for part 2 in Python and Ruby to get the right order for checking things.
+In Perl I had to do this in part 1 and check for existence of the key before testing the value of the key.